-Boulder is a prime location for scouting and Pack 372 takes advantage of all the local opportunities including two campouts a year, lots of hiking and exploring the outdoors, playing games, providing community service, as well as meeting inspirational and contributing members of the community.
+Boulder is a prime location for scouting and Pack 372 takes advantage of all the local opportunities including two campouts a year, lots of hiking and exploring the outdoors, playing games, providing community service, as well as meeting inspirational members and leaders of the community.

-The two biggest questions parents ask are the time commitment and the cost.
-For being a year-round program, albeit less active in the summer, it’s an extremely economical youth activity.
+For being a year-round program, albeit less active in the summer, Cub Scouts is an extremely economical and highly enriching youth activity.

 Cost should never be a barrier to participating in scouting.
 Financial aid and other cost saving resources are available to ensure any youth interested in scouting has the opportunity to participate.

-The cost per registered adult (one per family) comes to about $100/year over the 6-years and are asked to wear a khaki button down scout shirt.
+The cost per registered adult (at least one per family needs to register) comes to about $100/year over the 6-years and are asked to wear a khaki button down scout shirt.
+Again, financial aid is available for this expense by request.

 The time commitment for Cub Scout families comes in three forms: